We Believe in Empowering Women

 Women make up 50 percent of the entire world population but sadly also represent 50 percent of the world’s extreme poor.
 We are currently not harnessing the full potential of women and how they can contribute to the economy and society of a country.

-When 6° talk about women empowerment it includes economic, social and cultural, legal, political and psychological factors.
+When 6° talks about women empowerment it includes economic, social and cultural, legal, political and psychological factors.
 By empowering women to gain financial independence through vocational skills training and support in finding gainful employment and/or start small businesses their families and communities prosper and grow.
 Learning allows women to acquire new skills, knowledge and the self-confidence to participate fully in society and contribute to the sustainable economic development of their country.
 By offering vocational skills training opportunities in occupations traditionally practiced by men we aim to help break down cultural and societal barriers as well.

 “There is no tool for development more effective than the empowerment of women.”